blincoe/tasks/README.md

     - Show updated date for closed tasks and order by these dates
     - Make tables prettier (not pandas)

-- Make the weekly email optional (and even date?), make the email for task triggering optional

 # Installation / Deployment

 Clone this repo: `git clone https://$GITHUB_TOKEN@github.com/blincoe/tasks.git`